oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/05-delta-table-operations/delta-table-operations.md

    ![Oracle Cloud console, a](images/object-storage-menu.png  " ")

-2. Select the dataflow-labs compartment on left side and select the dataflow-labs bucket
+2. Select the dataflow-labs compartment on the left side and select the dataflow-labs bucket

    ![Oracle Cloud console, Dataflow](images/object-storage-bucket.png " ")